 In part 1 of this topic we compared WordPress, Joomla and Drupal and now will discuss Squarespace, Shopify and Wix.

 The concept behind Squarespace is simple: it’s a website publishing platform that lets you build a sleek looking site without necessarily resorting to coding.
-It does’t have as large a market share as the previous 3 CMS platforms we discussed, but its popularity over the last few years has been on the rise.
+It doesn’t have as large a market share as the previous 3 CMS platforms we discussed, but its popularity over the last few years has been on the rise.

 - Customisability – The number of templates available is dwarfed compared to other platforms but there is a decent range available.
 They are editable but unless you know how to write custom css you are limited to the options available in the customiser which is usually just basic things like colours and fonts.
-It doesn’t come with a great amount of extension options either but the lack of choice makes it simple to use and appealing to beginners who want to get something up quickly and take care of ongoing management themselves.
+It doesn’t come with a great number of extension options either but the lack of choice makes it simple to use and appealing to beginners who want to get something up quickly and take care of ongoing management themselves.

 - Cost – Squarespace is a fully hosted platform so you won’t have to buy web hosting.
-You also won’t have to invest time or money in ongoing maintenance, updates and storing back-ups as this is all-inclusive.
+You also won’t have to invest time or money in ongoing maintenance, updates, and storing back-ups as this is all-inclusive.
 As for their plans, these range in price from $16 to $52 per month dependant on your needs, and being simpler to set-up, development costs to initially create a site for you should be more affordable.
 If you plan on selling via the site, its worth noting that payment gateways are limited and they charge a 3% transaction fee if you’re on a non-commerce plan.

 - Site Speed – Reviews demonstrate that overall, site speed is somewhat of a weak point for Squarespace.
-There are built in functions but fine tuning is not available.
+There are built-in functions but fine-tuning is not available.
 For most users, this isn’t a massive issue but if you’re in a competitive niche it could be a factor worth considering.

 - Security – Security on the other hand is great and is all taken care of for you by the platform.
 You also get an SSL certificate (adds extra security and encrypts data) included which is great for user peace of mind and is beneficial from an SEO perspective also.

-- Support – They have a support team dedicated to its own website builder as well as a library of support articles, videos, live chat, email support and a community forum to help you build your website.
+- Support – They have a support team dedicated to its own website builder as well as a library of support articles, videos, live chat, email support, and a community forum to help you build your website.
 Professional support beyond this is also readily available.

 - SEO – The platform has built-in SEO tools to boost your website but online reviews indicate this is both limited and not user friendly, with some sections not even using the correct terminology which can be confusing, especially for novices.